MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/quick-start-reports-and-documents.md

 ---
-title: Basic Reports and Documents Output Quick Start
+title: Basic reports and documents output quick start
 description: 'Business Central offers built-in templates for reports and documents, with many customisation options to adapt them to your company''s needs.'
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.devlang: al
 ms.search.keywords: quickstart
 ms.search.form: null
-ms.date: 08/15/2022
+ms.date: 05/17/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---

-# <a name="basic-reports-and-documents-output-quick-start"></a>Basic Reports and Documents Output Quick Start
+# Basic reports and documents output quick start

 To adapt [!INCLUDE[prod_short](includes/prod_short.md)] to your company needs, set and use reports and customised documents suited to your business' processes and visual identity.

-## <a name="add-your-company-logo-to-documents"></a>Add your company logo to documents
+## Add your company logo to documents

 [!INCLUDE[prod_short](includes/prod_short.md)] has templates set to use your company's logo to save you time customising documents such as invoices, orders, and statements.